Rodeobe/coloursofhydrogen/README.md

 **Turquoise hydrogen** can be obtained by the thermal cracking of methane using methane pyrolysis.
 This process, although still in the experimental stage, removes carbon in solid form instead of CO2 gas.

-**Purple and Pink hydrogen** are obtained by using nuclear power.
-The Purple variant uses both the power and the heath, through combined chemothermal electrolysis and water splitting.
-The pink variant uses the nuclear electricity, produced by electrolysis.
+**Purple, Pink and Red hydrogen** are obtained by using nuclear power:
+- The Purple variant uses both the nuclear power and the heath, through combined chemothermal electrolysis and water splitting.
+- The pink variant uses the nuclear electricity, produced by electrolysis.

-**Red hydrogen** is produced by the high-temperature catalytic cracking of water using thermal nuclear power as the energy source.
+- The red variant uses high-temperature catalytic cracking of water using thermal nuclear power as the energy source.

 And lastly, **White hydrogen** refers to naturally occurring hydrogen.